conda-forge/webservices-dispatch-action/README.md

  - To take the rerender action down, delete the tag from the Docker repository.
    The GitHub Action will still run in this case, but it will always fail.

+ - **The docker image is rebuilt on a weekly basis with the docker-push.yml GHA.
+You must disable this workflow to prevent the prod tag from being repushed.**